 - 30 EFRAG agrees with the IASB's decision not to prescribe a general application date for accounting changes resulting from agenda decisions.
 This is because, firstly, this may conflict with local regulations that may mandate the immediate application of the agenda decision.
 Additionally, determining what an appropriate and general 'sufficient time' to implement a change is, requires judgement and depends on the nature of the change.
-For instance, the 'timing' of agenda decision published close to the effective date of an IFRS Standard may warrant a different consideration. - 31 For these reasons, EFRAG is not persuaded that either of the alternatives considered in paragraph BC20 (what is, either (a) requiring the application only from the beginning of the next annual reporting period after publication of the agenda decision or (b) requiring the application no later than the beginning of the next annual reporting period) would work in practice. - 32 EFRAG also notes that the language used in B2, referring to 'require the application of a voluntary change in accounting policy...', is inherently inconsistent: how could the IASB 'require' the application of a 'voluntary' change? - 33 EFRAG considers that the issue about the timing of changes resulting from agenda decisions could be, at least partly, addressed by raising the awareness and involvement of constituents at early stage of the IFRS IC consultations and throughout the project.
-The IASB could also reconsider whether the current due process enhances enough that awareness (for instance the short 60 days consultation period could be extended, or a specific consultation document could be published rather than relying on constituents reading the IFRIC Update). - 34 The IASB could also consider limiting the benefit of the lower threshold for a certain period of time after the publication date of the agenda decision (for instance three years) to promote prompt and consistent application and avoid opportunistic decisions.
+For instance, the 'timing' of agenda decision published close to the effective date of an IFRS Standard may warrant a different consideration. - 31 For these reasons, EFRAG is not persuaded that either of the alternatives considered in paragraph BC20 (what is, either (a) requiring the application only from the beginning of the next annual reporting period after publication of the agenda decision or (b) requiring the application no later than the beginning of the next annual reporting period) would work in practice. - 32 EFRAG also notes that the language used in B2, referring to 'require the application of a voluntary change in accounting policy...', is inherently inconsistent: how could the IASB 'require' the application of a 'voluntary' change? - 33 EFRAG considers that, to address the issue about the timing of changes resulting from agenda decisions, the IASB could explore whether they are ways to improve the awareness of constituents; in particular for agenda decisions addressing issues that could have pervasive effects.
+The IASB could, for instance, reconsider whether, in such cases, a specific consultation document could be published on its website rather than relying only on constituents reading the IFRIC Update. - The IASB could also consider limiting the benefit of the lower threshold for a certain period of time after the publication date of the agenda decision (for instance three years) to promote prompt and consistent application and avoid opportunistic decisions.